 You should still implement the Universal Links for Adjust.
 Any prior or other implementation is completely independent of the Adjust setup.

 When using your own Universal Link without Adjust you can add Adjust campaign structure parameters.
-Using this setup will result in conversions showing in Adjust without any click data.
+With this setup, you can only track deeplink reattribution and not installs.